 To turn off Optimize Storage on an iPhone, open the Settings app, tap your name at the top, go to iCloud, then Photos, and select “Download and Keep Originals” instead of “Optimize iPhone Storage.”
 This change ensures that full-resolution photos and videos are stored directly on the device rather than being replaced with smaller versions to save space.
 Disabling this feature is useful if you want consistent offline access to your media, but it requires sufficient available storage on your iPhone.

-Why iPhone Notifications May Not Be Working and How to Fix It
+Why an iPhone Cannot Make or Receive Calls and How to Fix It

 Why an iPhone May Not Connect to the Internet